onePeterCollins/app-state-utils/README.md

 #### with React and Redux
 ---
 **Basic to intermediate knowledge of React and Redux is required**.
+You can visit the codesandbox demo below each example to try out custom configurations.
 Create a file 'actions.js' to contain actions which can be called from within your app to mutate state.
 Your 'actions.js' file should look like this;